 - Reactions have happened during the infusion and within 24 hours after the infusion.
 Sometimes, infusion reactions have been life-threatening.
-Tell your doctor right away if you have fever, chills, fast heartbeat, trouble breathing, or signs of low blood pressure like severe dizziness or passing out.
+Tell the doctor right away if your child has fever, chills, fast heartbeat, trouble breathing, or signs of low blood pressure like severe dizziness or passing out.

 - This drug may affect fertility.
 Fertility problems may lead to not being able to get pregnant or father a child.
 If you plan to get pregnant or father a child, talk with your doctor before taking this drug.

 - If your child is of childbearing age, a pregnancy test will need to be done before starting this drug to make sure your child is not pregnant.

 If your child is or may be sexually active: